JonasAllenCodes/zsh-auto-ntfy/README.md

 *   `ntfy-notify-toggle`: Toggles notifications on and off.
 The command will print whether notifications are now `Enabled` or `Disabled`.

+## TODO

+- [ ] Support for self-hosted ntfy instances via a `NTFY_HOST` environment variable.
+- [ ] Remove the default `NTFY_TOPIC` to enhance security and provide a clear error message if it's not set.
+- [ ] Solicit community feedback on the default `NTFY_IGNORED_COMMANDS` list.
+- [ ] Include the last line of the command's output in the notification body.
+- [ ] Implement user authorization for ntfy notifications.
+- [ ] Suppress the default `ntfy` command output and display a more polished confirmation message.

 ## License

 [MIT](./LICENSE)